yotsaphonliu/update-google-sheetes/README.md

 This produces an `update-google-sheets` binary in the repo directory; you can also run it with `go run .` while iterating.

 ## Basic usage
-Provide the spreadsheet ID from the Google Sheets URL, the range in A1 notation, and the JSON matrix you want written:
+Run the tool and follow the prompts—no flags required:
 ```
-GOOGLE_APPLICATION_CREDENTIALS=/path/key.json \
-  go run . \
+GOOGLE_APPLICATION_CREDENTIALS=/path/key.json go run .
-  -spreadsheet 1AbcDeFgHij1234567890 \
-  -range "Sheet1!A2:C3" \
-  -value-input USER_ENTERED \
-  -values '[["Name","Score"],["Ada",98],["Ben",91]]'
 ```
-The program echoes how many cells were modified and prints the values returned by the Sheets API so you can confirm the write.
+The wizard will ask for the spreadsheet ID, how to pick the destination range (manual entry or Excel lookup), how to supply the JSON matrix (paste now or point at a file), and a few behavioural choices.
+When the write succeeds it prints the updated ranges and row/cell counts.

 ### Supplying values
 The CLI expects a JSON array of arrays.
 Choose one of the following inputs (priority order):